Ta1al/electronics-installment-system/README.md

-# electronics-installment-system
+# afzal-electronics-installment-system
-A Project from 1st semester of CS
+A Project from 1st & 2nd semester of CS

-Co-authored by: Tayyab